ZiGaMi/ILI9488-XPT2046/README.md

   ili9488_low_if_set_led( 0.9f );
 ```

-- NOTE: In case that there is no need for displaying anything at initialization time, startup value of brightness can be changed in ili9488_config.h file (look at ILI9488_LED_STARTUP_VAL)
+- NOTE: Startup value of brightness can be changed in ili9488_config.h file (check ILI9488_LED_STARTUP_VAL).